 How should we make sense of the current moment?
 Exhaustion, rage, reaction, reform, transformation and experimentation all seem to be present and intermingling in turbulent and unpredictable ways.
 The 2018 annual SASE conference in Kyoto will serve as an occasion for existing SASE networks, as well as new groupings in the form of mini-conferences, to explore the ways in which the processes of reordering occurring across the globe are impacting traditional research areas and paradigms of analysis.
 How are new developments redrawing the practice and governance terrain within firms and corporations, in management practices, in the welfare state, the law, in industrial relations, across supply chains and in regulation?
 Are processes of innovation and technological change substantively affected by (or even driving) the current process of global reordering?
 SASE as a community has long embraced values furthering equality, justice and democracy across a broad array of research terrains.
 How do reordering processes impact those commitments?
 The Association’s first meeting in Asia, itself an expression of the changing composition of the global academic conversation, seems like a very fitting occasion for reflection on these powerful dynamics of change and recomposition.

-Calls for paper proposals and session proposals will be open in the late fall.
+Calls for paper proposals and session proposals will open on 7 November 2017.